hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 ## Requirements

 - `PlatformState` should be refactored to a singleton object as defined by the State API.
-- there should be a new module - `swirlds-state-api` - to host a set of interfaces, records, and abstract classes that represent the Hedera state.
+- there should be a new module - `swirlds-state-api` - to host a set of interfaces, records, and abstract classes that represent the Hashgraph state.
   This module should have a minimal set of dependencies.
 The Block Node should not have a compile-time dependency on any other modules but this one to interact with the state.